When one thinks of lace, one usually thinks of the white, delicate patterns of a wedding dress or maybe an ivory holiday tablecloth.

 Both lace bugs and aphids are out there now—many started to cause damage as early as May.
 What stops them in their tracks?
 On properties that are susceptible, an early spring pre-treatment of insecticide can keep pest populations at bay, in addition to regular inspections and targeted post-treatments after they’ve been spotted.

 HighGrove Partners employs experienced professionals who know what to look for when it comes to these common Atlanta pests.
 Have pest problems and questions on your Atlanta commercial property?
-Give us a call at 678-298-0550 or use our simple contact form.
+Call us at 678-298-0550 or use our simple contact form for a free consultation!